t8lv4/Le-Baluchon/README.md

 # Bonus feature

-Implement the user current location.
+Implement the user current location using Core Location.

-The framework used is Core Location.